sergeyshpadyrev/typed-remote-procedure-call/README.md

 # typed-remote-procedure-call

-This library provides a convenient way to create transport-agnostic typed RPC senders and receivers. <br/>
+This library provides a convenient way to create transport-agnostic typed RPC. <br/>
 It's based on JSON RPC protocol.

 It can be used for: